keirf/pcb-projects/docs/kickstart-switcher/v2/config.md

 ![Programming the STM32](assets/20_programming_stm32.jpg)

-Connect to the console via a dumb serial terminal at 115200 baud, 8 data, no parity, 1 stop bit.
-For example, on Linux:
+Connect to the console via a serial terminal at 115200 baud, 8 data bits, no parity, 1 stop bit.
+On Windows you could use PuTTY, among many other options.
+On Linux, you can use Python's miniterm utility:
 ```
  # sudo miniterm.py /dev/ttyUSB0 115200
  ```